Why Gold Price Is Increasing

 Historical Gold Price

-• Historically, gold has been used in India for jewelry, investment, and religious ceremonies.
+• Historically, gold has been used in India for jewellery, investment, and religious ceremonies.
 The demand for gold tends to increase during festivals.
 This demand has a notable impact on the price of gold in the country.

 • The price of gold in India is also affected by international market trends.
 Fluctuations in global gold prices, geopolitical events, and economic indicators influence the cost of gold in India.
 Additionally, the exchange rate between the Indian rupee and the US dollar plays a crucial role in determining the local price of gold, as gold is traded internationally in US dollars.